athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 For more on transforming your time series data into a supervised learning problem in general see Chapter 4.
 You can write code to perform this transform yourself and that is the general approach I teach and recommend for greater understanding of your data and control over the transformation process.
-Thesplitsequence()function below implements this behavior and
+The splitsequence() function below implements this behavior and

 will split a given univariate sequence into multiple samples where each sample has a specified